- No products in the cart.

 Eco brutalism is a term that has been used to describe a range of architectural design styles that seek to highlight the industrial and natural elements of a structure.
 This type of architecture is often seen as being stark and utilitarian, however some designers have sought to soften the edges of eco brutalism by incorporating more natural materials into the overall design.
 In this blog post, we will take a closer look at eco brutalism and explore some of its key features.

-The term "eco brutalism" was first coined in 2017 by architectural historian Christopher Drew Gerrity.
-It was originally used to describe a style of architecture that was popularized in Europe during the 1970s and 1980s.
+The term "eco brutalism" was originally used to describe a style of architecture that was popularized in Europe during the 1970s and 1980s.
 This style of architecture was characterized by its use of unfinished concrete walls, exposed steel beams, and large windows.
 These features were meant to create a feeling of spaciousness and openness.
 However, many people also saw these features as being cold and uninviting.

 In recent years, there has been a renewed interest in eco brutalism.
 This is due in part to the growing awareness of environmental issues.
 Many architects and designers are now looking for ways to create structures that are more sustainable and eco-friendly.
 As a result, eco brutalism has been seeing something of a revival.

 Some of the key features of eco brutalism include: